dougeby/IntuneDocs/InTuneDocs/DeployUse/previous-intune-releases.md

 - **Mobile app configuration policies give you more flexibility to specify user details for iOS apps** You can supply user settings that an iOS app might need when it is opened.
 For example, you can supply a network port, or a user name.
-For details, see [Configure iOS apps with mobile app configuration policies in Microsoft Intune](Configure-iOS-apps-with-mobile-app-configuration-policies-in-Microsoft-Intune.md).
+For details, see [Configure iOS apps with mobile app configuration policies in Microsoft Intune](configure-iOS-apps-with-mobile-app-configuration-policies-in-microsoft-intune.md).

 - **Deploy Adobe Reader for Microsoft Intune to Intune-managed iOS devices in your enterprise** The Adobe Reader app for iOS can now be managed on enrolled devices with the Intune mobile application management policy.

-- **Microsoft apps that support MAM**
-The list of [Microsoft apps you can use with Intune mobile application management policies](Microsoft-apps-you-can-use-with-Microsoft-Intune-mobile-application-management-policies.md) has been updated to include the latest apps (for devices that are enrolled with Intune only).

 - **Ensure deployed web clips are opened in the managed browser** You can deploy targeted web clips that can only be opened using the managed browser on iOS and Android devices.
 For example, you deploy links to corporate resources through the Company Portal, and when users navigate to the links, they open directly into the managed browser where they can be protected by MAM policy.
-For details, see [Deploy apps to mobile devices](Deploy-apps-to-mobile-devices-in-Microsoft-Intune.md).
+For details, see [Deploy apps ](deploy-apps.md).

 - **Find, manage, and distribute Windows Store for Business apps for Windows 10 devices from the Intune administrator console**
 Support for Windows Store for Business is available in Intune to help you find, manage, and distribute apps to the Windows 10 devices you’re managing.
 Windows Store for Business lets you manage the process of deploying and monitoring these apps from the Intune administrator console—the same console you use to manage your other apps.
 Specifically, Windows Store for Business manages the content and licensing  of “online licensed apps”.
-For details, see [Manage apps you purchased from the Windows Store for Business](Manage-apps-you-purchased-from-the-Windows-Store-for-Business-with-Microsoft-Intune.md).
+For details, see [Manage apps you purchased from the Windows Store for Business](manage-apps-you-purchased-from-the-windows-store-for-business-with-microsoft-intune.md).

 ### Device management
 - **PFX certificates distribution for iOS devices** Intune administrators can create and deploy iOS PFX certificates for Wi-Fi, email, and VPN authentication on iOS devices.
 This feature is already available for Android and Windows 10 devices.
-For details, see [Enable access to company resources using certificate profiles ](Enable-access-to-company-resources-using-certificate-profiles-with-Microsoft-Intune.md).
+For details, see [Enable access to company resources using certificate profiles ](enable-access-to-company-resources-using-certificate-profiles-with-microsoft-intune.md).

 - **Apply apps and policies to different device groups based on user category selection** Intune administrators can now define custom device categories for users to select from during enrollment.
 For example, administrators might want their users to specify if they're enrolling a device used for the "Cash Register" or "Delivery Truck" or "Inventory Room."
 The category selected will cause the device to become a member of an Intune device group, which can be used for deploying different apps and policies to the enrolled device.
-For details, see [Categorize devices with device group mapping](Categorize-devices-with-device-group-mapping-in-Microsoft-Intune.md).
+For details, see [Categorize devices with device group mapping](categorize-devices-with-device-group-mapping-in-microsoft-intune.md).

 ### Changes and updates to Microsoft Company Portal
 The following changes have been made to the Company Portal in this release.